The Lookout (2007 film): Plot

 Driving at night with his lights off, high school sports star Chris Pratt crashes into a combine stalled on the road.
 Two of his passengers are killed, while he and his girlfriend Kelly survive.
 The crash leaves Chris with lasting mental impairments, including anterograde amnesia and anger management issues.

 Four years later, Chris takes classes to learn new skills, including the simple sequencing of daily tasks to compensate for his inability to remember, and keeps notes to himself in a small notebook.
 Challenged by a tough case manager to build a life despite his injuries, he is emotionally supported by his roommate, a blind man named Lewis, but receives only financial support from his wealthy family.
 Chris works nights cleaning a small-town bank, and his only friend besides Lewis is Ted, a Sheriff's Deputy who checks in on Chris regularly.
 Chris repeatedly tries to convince the bank's manager, Mr. Tuttle, to allow him to apply for a teller job, to no avail.

 Chris comes under the scrutiny of a gang planning to rob the bank.
 Their leader Gary, who knew Chris from high school and resented his wealth and popularity before his accident, befriends him and uses a young woman, Luvlee Lemons, to seduce him.
 Taunted by the gang about his limitations since the accident, Chris initially goes along with their scheme.
-His frustrations trickle down into confrontations with Lewis and Ted.
+His frustrations lead to a confrontation with Lewis.
+After a talk with Lewis, Luvlee leaves Chris and moves away.